-How does cesarean delivery affect endometriosis?
+How does a C-section affect endometriosis?

 Endometriosis happens when endometrial tissue, which usually lines the uterus, develops outside of the uterus.
 This can cause heavy or painful periods, as well as pain between periods, as the body tries to get rid of the tissue.